Investing Investing Basics

 These fairs can be good places to find upcoming artists, but at the same time, as with all art investing for beginners, it’s important to do your homework.
 While prestigious art fairs curate works likely to rise in value, there’s no guarantee, and any piece of art may increase or decrease in value.

 You can also go to local and regional art fairs to see works by smaller artists.
-While these artists might not become huge, you might be able to find hidden gems that look good on your wall and could potentially be sold for a little more later.
+While these artists might not become huge, you might be able to find hidden gems that look good on your wall and could potentially sell for a little more later.

 NFT marketplaces

-If you’re more interested in digital art, you can follow good artists and buy interesting NFTs by getting on an NFT marketplace.
-On top of being able to buy individual pieces, some platforms offer NFT “drops” that amount to digital packs of artwork, some of which could turn out to be valuable.
+If you’re more interested in digital art, you can follow good artists and buy interesting NFTs by checking out an NFT marketplace.
+In addition to being able to buy individual pieces, some platforms offer NFT “drops” that amount to digital packs of artwork, some of which could turn out to be valuable.

 Some NFT marketplaces to consider include: